 Gill had artistic ambition and a measure of recognition, as attested by her entries for the annual Whitechapel Gallery's 'East End Academy' show and the invitation to submit work to the 1942 'Artists Aid Russia Exhibition' at the Wallace Collection, a showcase of London artists during the Second World War.

 Gill's work is variously collected and championed by significant collections – Jean Dubuffet's Collection de l'Art Brut in Lausanne, L'Aracine Collection at the Lille Métropole Museum of Modern, Contemporary and Outsider Art (LaM), and Musgrave Kinley Outsider Art Collection at the Whitworth.
-Recent solo presentations at the Nunnery Gallery and Orleans House Gallery have supported the research and documentation of her biography and oeuvre.
+Solo presentations at the Nunnery Gallery, Orleans House Gallery and William Morris Gallery have supported the research and documentation of her biography and oeuvre.